What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Behavior Recognition Datasets.}} This section elucidates two datasets proposed in \cite{CrashToNotCrash}, YouTubeCrash and GTACrash, which recognize dangerous vehicles that affect the safety of the ego vehicle.
-It should be noted that while the abnormal behavior of pedestrians and cyclists recorded in JAAD \cite{JAAD} and PIE \cite{PIE} (e.g., second scenario in Fig.~\ref{fig:JAAD_PIE_visualization}) is compatible with the current category, they focus on pedestrian crossing intentions in crossing scenarios and have a large proportion of proper behavior footage.
-Hence, we analyze them in `\textit{Pedestrian Intention Prediction Datasets}' in Section~\ref{subsec:Pertinency_Location}.
+Behavior recognition is a critical perception task that identifies dangerous behaviors of surrounding road agents from an ego-centric perspective, such as sudden lane changes and erratic pedestrian trajectories, to anticipate and prevent potential traffic accidents.
+Existing models focus on visual feature extraction, temporal sequence understanding, and complex interaction modeling.
+Two representative datasets, \textit{YouTubeCrash} and \textit{GTACrash}, were introduced in \cite{CrashToNotCrash} for the task of dangerous vehicle recognition.
+It should be noted that while the abnormal behavior of pedestrians and cyclists recorded in JAAD \cite{JAAD} and PIE \cite{PIE} (e.g., the second scenario in Fig.~\ref{fig:JAAD_PIE_visualization}) is compatible with the current category, they focus on `\textit{intentions}' and have a large proportion of proper behavior footage.
+Hence, we analyze them in Section~\ref{subsec:Pertinency_Location}.